Make a product feedback form

 5. Next, you can include some Long Text questions to collect some detailed feedback about what they liked and didn’t like about the product.

-6. If you want to give a more personalized experience here, add a third Long Text question that will be displayed only to those who answered negatively to the Picture Choice question…
+6. If you want to give a more personalized experience here, add a Long Text question that will be displayed only to those who answered negatively to the Picture Choice question…

 You can set the scale to be anything from between 0 and 10 using the drop-down menu in the right-hand sidebar.
 It doesn’t have to be stars, either: you can change the icon that appears via the Shape drop-down (you’ll find everything from trophies to skulls here).